 Video content on platforms like YouTube is a great way to educate consumers about cannabis products and provide unique, valuable information to your target audience.
 Video can also be effective across channels, as links to YouTube videos can be posted to organic accounts on Facebook, Instagram, and Twitter to drive traffic.

-Digital audio advertising through podcasts is another highly effective marketing tool.
+Digital audio advertising through podcasts is another highly effective tool for marketing in the cannabis industry.
 There are countless podcasts available that cover every topic you can think of, which provides a variety of platforms that can reach all corners of your customer demographic.
 There are also two different ad formats from which to choose, host-read ads and pre-recorded ads, which give you the option of utilizing the trusted voice of the host to your advantage or introducing your own unique audio content to be played during the podcast.
 Sponsoring a podcast is a great way to achieve seamless advertising, brand awareness, and customer engagement.

 Another way to take advantage of the digital audio format is to start your own podcast.
 As of 2021, there are over two million podcasts, nearly fifty million podcast episodes available (Podcast Insights, 2021), and over two thousand cannabis-related podcasts on Spotify alone.
 Cannabis podcasts can offer knowledge, opinions, and inspiration on a wide range of topics affecting the cannabis industry, including cultivation, sales, scaling, entrepreneurship, and marketing.
 Many cannabis brands have opted to start their own brand-centric podcasts, providing relevant content surrounding industry news and guiding thought leadership that engages with consumers directly and builds brand loyalty.